jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 * `.option(title, value=None)`
     When adding, the `value` should contain a list of items to display in the drop-down.
     When setting, the `value` should contain the item to select, unless a differetn `mode` is set.
-    Options can receive a `change` parameter.
+    Options can receive a `replace` parameter.
     Options can receive a `label` parameter - boolean to use the label's title or text to display.

 | Parameter | Data type | Default | Description |